Know the Industrial Applications and Benefits of Infrared Heaters

 There are numerous industrial processes that use heating, and many of those applications are well-suited to using infrared.
-These range from simply drying process to more complex forming processes and beyond.
-This post discusses industrial infrared heaters, their applications, and benefits of infrared technology compared to other heating technologies.
+These range from simple drying processes to more complex forming processes and beyond.
+This post discusses industrial infrared heaters, their applications, and benefits of infrared heating technology compared to other heating technologies.

 The Technology of Infrared Heating

 There are three main forms of heat transfer: conduction, convection and radiation.
 Infrared heating is a form of radiative heat transfer, meaning that it consists of electromagnetic waves that travel from the source to the target.
 To generate infrared heat, an electrical current is passed through a metallic heating element.
 The wavelength of infrared energy generated depends on the thickness and material of the heating element.
 This infrared energy wavelength is measured in microns and typically heaters are manufactured to produce one of three ranges of energy:

 Short wave: Infrared heaters in this range normally produce infrared energy wavelengths between 0.8 and 2.5 microns.
 This is best suited for applications where metal is the target object to be heated.

 Medium wave: This refers to the energy wavelength range from 2.5 to 6 microns.
 This range has numerous applications and is frequently used for drying processes and glass manufacturing.

 Long wave: This refers to the range from 6 to 12 microns.
 It has few applications and is mainly used when heating at a slower rate than medium wave is necessary.